grantnorwood/expedia-e2e/exercise-4/README.md

 ## Success criteria

+1. Learn the main difference between `sync` modes
 1. Learn how to use mocha to group our tests appropriately.
-1. Learn the main difference between `sync` modes
+1. Install `chai` and learn to use `expect()` for assertions.

 ## Instructions